Q4 Stop the Pirates

 - follow copyright laws

-- create a digital artifact to demonstrate copyright
+- create a digital artifact to demonstrate knowledge of copyright

 - create a creative commons license